andy-datawise/github-actions-tutorial/1/README.md

 [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions)

 ### TL;DR
 GitHub Action is a toolkit that aids in the customization of a software development life cycle.
 In some cases, it will be rather simple to think of GitHub Action as a continuous integration/continuous delivery(deployment) (CI/CD) service equivalent hosted by GitHub itself.
-A short example of an application would be automating email notifications whenever a merge/pull/whatever request is made.
+A short example of GitHub Action would be automating email notifications whenever a merge/pull/whatever request is made.

 ## Jargons